How to use peer-to-peer money transfer services

 How do peer-to-peer money transfers work?

 First, you need to select how much money you wish to transfer and where you’re sending it.
-You can then upload your funds to your money transfer provider, which will then convert your money at the mid-market rate and match you up with a person sending funds in the opposite direction.
+You can then upload your funds to your money transfer provider, which will then convert your money at the mid-market rate and match you with a person sending funds in the opposite direction.

-Lauren wants to send $1000 to her mother in the UK.
-In order to find the best possible money transfer deal, she compares the services offered by her ‘big four’ bank with a peer-to-peer money transfer service like TransferWise or CurrencyFair.
+Lauren wants to send $1,000 to her mother in the UK.
+In order to find the best possible money transfer deal, she compares the services offered by her Big Four bank with a peer-to-peer money transfer service like Wise or CurrencyFair.
 The results can be seen in the table below.